Eligibility Application

 - If at least 1% of qualified expenditures spent on Oklahoma music production: 2% uplift

-Each production approved for the Filmed in Oklahoma Act rebate program is required to hire a certain amount of apprentices depending on their direct qualified production expenditures.
+Each production approved for the Filmed in Oklahoma Act rebate program is required to hire a certain amount of apprentices based on total production expenditures.

 - $7.5m – $15m – 4 apprentices